Prevent Boredom And Spend More Time Together

 So what can we do to alleviate boredom?
 Provide daily enrichment!

-- Prepare for training with small treats, such as Primal Nibs to use as rewards.
+- Prepare for training with small treats, such as Primal Munchies to use as rewards.

 - Start small: begin with something super easy, such as ‘sit’ or ‘come.’